 - Children

-- People who are suffering illness
+- People who are suffering from illness

 - Medical emergencies